 Who is at Fault in a Multiple Car Accident?

 It is not simple to determine who’s at fault in a multiple car accident.
 It depends on a case-by-case basis.
 Parties during litigation will look into the conduct of each party involved in the accident.
 The fault is determined on whether the car accident was a rear-end accident, a head-on accident, or an intersection accident.
-For more information on different types of accidents and the damages a plaintiff could collect, please visit our page here.
+For more information on different types of accidents and the damages a plaintiff could collect, please contact our team.

 Usually, in rear-end accidents the party that is ultimately all the way in the back is liable for the rear-end car accident.
 The person all the way in the back had the opportunity to swerve away from the accident but didn’t and crashed into the multiple cars.
-This type of driving could be considered negligence, and plaintiff could bring a negligence claim against them.
-For more information on negligence claims, please visit our page here.
+This type of driving could be considered negligence, and the plaintiff could bring a negligence claim against them.
+For more information on negligence claims, please contact our team.

-Could All Drivers Be at Fault in a Multiple Car Accident?
+Could All Drivers Be at Fault in a Pile-up Car Accident?

 - whether the driver was driving under the influence of alcohol or drugs